lbl-neutrino/larpixSlowControls/README.md

 	larpix     13762   13743 29 07:11 pts/1    00:00:11 python3 larpix_monitor.py

-In this example, you would type "kill 13762 <return>" in the terminal window.
+In this example, you would type "kill 13762 <return>" in the terminal window to stop the monitoring session.